shubhamsns/Feedback-Ape/README.md

 ## Features
 * Authentication for adding comments and using app
 * Add sites on which you want feedback
-* integrate fast feedback to your app with one live of code
+* integrate Feedback Ape to your app with one live of code
 * Feedback listings with route on which it was posted
 * Change feedback visibility - public/hidden